cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 * To help users understand how the workload can be run, please add a guide similar to [uperf](docs/uperf.md)
 * Add the link for your workload guide to [installation guide](docs/installation.md#running-workloads)
+* Ensure all resources created are within the `ripsaw` namespace, this can be done by setting namespace to use `operator_namespace` var.
+This is to ensure that the resources aren't defaulted to current active namespace which is what `meta.namespace` would default to.

 ### Best practices for new workloads
 The following steps are suggested for your workload to be added: